captn3m0/captn3m0.github.com/_posts/2017-09-17-home-server-build.md

 image: home-server.jpg
 ---

 I'd been planning to run my own home server for a while, and this culminated in a mini-ITX build recently.
-The exact part list is up at <https://in.pcpartpicker.com/list/krc8Gf>. (_Update_: [This is the current](https://in.pcpartpicker.com/list/fZfp6s) edition of the build, with some new hardware, as of April 2019).
+The current build configuration is available at </setup/homeserver/>.

 In no particular order, here were the constraints: